Deforestation in the Democratic Republic of the Congo: Climate change

 Further, research has demonstrated that increased replacement of tropical rainforest vegetation with savanna grasslands can produce undesired climate changes in Africa.
 Forests are also providers of rainfall.
-The destruction of forest prevent such eco-services and lead to change in landscape.
+The destruction of forest prevents such eco-services and leads to changes in landscape.
 In areas that are heavily deforested, rainfall can decrease throughout the year; and specifically if over deforestation occurs in southern Africa, it may result in increased rainfall in the southern region of the DRC.

 This intensifies the loss of topsoil, prevents tall plants from growing back (changing the landscape permanently), and furthers the eco-climate change pattern.
 Naturally, this change does not only affect plant life but animals as well.
 Researchers have also begun running simulations to predict future conditions and concluded that great biodiversity loss will result if the DRC continues its current deforestation patterns.
 The Salonga National Park, for example, stands to lose around 7 species of mammals by 2050, and 19 species by 2080 if the DRC population do not reduce their heat-trapping emissions which result from deforestation.